 BAMPFA (Berkeley)

 UC Berkeley Art Museum and Pacific Film Archive (BAMPFA) is a forum for cultural experiences that transform individuals and advance the local, national, and global discourse on art and film.
-Keep in mind this money-saving tip: One adult can receive free admission every day when accompanied by a child 13 and under.
+Also keep in mind this money-saving tip: one adult can receive free admission on second Saturdays when accompanied by a child 13 and under.

 What’s great for kids: Colorful, interesting modern art exhibitions on every floor of this special place.
 Art Lab is great for creating experimental art pieces with supplies available.